New results on the Wiener index of trees with a given diameter: Introduction

 All graphs considered in this article are finite, simple and undirected.
 For a graph $G$, we denote its vertex set by $V(G)$ and its edge set by $E(G)$.
 The distance $d(u, v)$ between vertices $u, v \in V(G)$ is the length of a shortest $uv$-path in $G$.
 A graph is connected if for any pair of its vertices there exists a path between them.
 The diameter of a graph $G$, denoted as $diam(G)$, is the maximum distance between a pair of vertices of $G$.
 For a connected graph $G$, the \textit{eccentricity} of $v\in V(G)$, denoted as $\ecc(v)$, is the maximum distance between $v$ and a vertex of $G$.
 For a positive integer $n$ we denote $[n]=\{1,\ldots, n\}$ and $[n]_0=[n]\cup\{0\}$.

 A {\em tree} is a connected graph without cycles.
 A vertex of degree one in a tree is called a \textit{leaf}, and a \textit{broom vertex} in a tree $T$ is any vertex adjacent to a leaf of $T$.
 A {\em double broom} $B(n, a, b)$ is a tree on $n$ vertices with exactly two broom vertices $x$ and $y$ such that $\deg(x)=a+1$ and $\deg(y)=b+1$ and a {\em triple broom} $B(n,a,b,c)$ is a tree on $n$ vertices with exactly three broom vertices $x,y$ and $z$ such that $a,b$ and $c$ leaves are attached to them, respectively, and such that $d(x,z)=2, d(x,y)=d(z,y)=d-2$, where $d=n-a-b-c$ is the diameter of $B(n,a,b,c)$, see Fig.~\ref{broom}.
+A double broom $B(n,a,b)$ is {\em balanced} if $|a-b|\leq 1$.

 For a connected graph $G$, the Wiener index of $G$ is denoted as $W(G)$, and is the sum of distances between all unordered pairs of vertices

 A central objective in the study of Wiener index is to determine graphs (in a given class of graphs) that maximize or minimize Wiener index.
 In this respect the classes of graphs (with fixed order) with fixed radius \cite{cambie2,ChenWuAn,DasNad,StMiVu,YouLiu}, minimum degree \cite{Alo}, maximum degree \cite{Alo, BozVuk, Dong, Fish, stevanovic}, or diameter have been considered.